yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 This submission will be scored out of 100 points, 90 of which will be awarded for implementation of tasks and accompanying tests, and the remaining 10 for following style guidelines.

 Your code will automatically be evaluated for linter errors and warnings.

+Some of the common Linting Issues include
+1. Line Ending Errors (CRLF vs LF):
+    - You might see carriage return characters (\r, represented as ␍) at the end of lines.This usually happens when files have Windows-style line endings (\r\n) instead of Unix-style (\n).
+2. Unused Variables/Functions:
+    - ESLint will flag unused variables or functions.
+3. Import/Export Issues:
+    - Missing imports or incorrect module paths.

 - Each lint error or warning will result in a deduction of -2 points (up to a maximum of 30 points).
 - This will not affect the 10 style points.